-What are the options for Maine residents who do need assistance?
+What are the options for Maine residents with disabilities who do need assistance?
 There are two federal programs Mainers can apply for through the Social Security Administration (SSA).
 They include Social Security Disability Insurance (SSDI), or Supplemental Security Income (SSI).
-The former looks mostly at prior work history, the latter at financial need.
+The former looks mostly at prior employment history, the latter at financial need.
 Both require applicants to meet the federal definition of disability.
 Here’s how to know where you might fit.

-Social Security Disability Insurance (SSDI) is the first program for which Mainers can apply.
-These benefits are for disabled individuals who have:
+SSDI is the first federally funded program for which Mainers can apply.
+These benefits are people with disabilities who:

-- Met the SSA’s definition of disability.
+- Meet the SSA’s definition of disability.

-Individuals without enough work credits may apply for Supplemental Security Income (SSI).
+Individuals without enough work credits may apply for SSI.
 The second of the two available Maine disability programs, SSI bases support on financial need.
-It provides monthly cash benefits to children and adults who again meet the federal definition of disability.
-Currently there are about 35,947 Mainers receiving SSI benefits — most of whom are aged, blind, or mobility/mentally impaired.
+It provides monthly cash benefits to children and adults with disabilities.
+Currently there are about 32,343 Mainers receiving SSI benefits — most of whom are aged, blind, or mobility/mentally impaired.